TheVegasPro/ShitScripts/README.md

 # ShitScripts
-This is a library of my shit scripts (.lua) to SAMP
+This is a library of my shit scripts (.lua) for SAMP